 In addition to the above basic provisions, here are some additional terms you may want to include if they apply to your property:

-- Encumbrances: are there any encumbrances to the property the Grantor is aware of
+- Encumbrances: any encumbrances (claims or liens) against the property the grantor is aware of

-- Life Estate: the Grantor can reserve a life estate interest in the property, usually for tax purposes, allowing the Grantor continued use of the property until his or her death
+- Life Estate: the grantor can reserve a life estate interest in the property, usually for tax purposes, allowing them continued use of the property until their death

-- Mineral Rights: the Grantor can reserve all or a portion of any remaining interests in the property’s subsurface oil, gas or other mineral rights
+- Mineral Rights: the grantor can reserve all or a portion of any remaining interest in the property’s subsurface oil, gas, or other mineral rights

-Certain words on a deed may inadvertently create warranties.
-Most Quitclaim Deeds include the words “quitclaim”, “release”, and/or “convey”.
-Be sure to check your state’s laws and regulations regarding exactly what these words mean before signing.
+Certain words on a quitclaim deed form may inadvertently create warranties.
+Before signing, check your state’s laws and regulations regarding what these words mean.